How to Broadcast your Church Worship Services Live Online

 Pulpit Microphone

 At the podium you probably already have some type of microphone hooked into a mixer/amplifier and then dispersed to some speakers.
 If this is true, you are much closer to broadcasting than you think.
-We use a Shure Gooseneck Microphone.
-Other brand options I would suggest are Peavey or Audio-Technica.
+We use a Shure Gooseneck Microphone with a Pre-Amp.
+Another brand I would suggest is Audio-Technica.

 Nice audio is key to a good live stream.
 Many viewers can handle a little bit of a choppy or blurry video as long as they can hear properly.